Last Updated on

 You’ve got to make a decision to buy, sell, hold, or stay out in a short period of time.

-This means you have less time to think which cause you to make wrong trading decisions (like chasing the markets).
+This means you have less time to think which causes you to make wrong trading decisions (like chasing the markets).

 On the other hand…

-If you trade the daily timeframe, a new candle is formed every 24 hours.
+If you trade the daily timeframe or have a daily time frame forex trading strategy, a new candle is formed every 24 hours.

 You have more time to think, plan and execute your trades — so you’re less prone to making the wrong trading decision.